magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/users/settings.md

 });
 ```

-In this example, the `SetNDAStatus` function sets the new value and uses a callback to handle the response from the server once the setting update is processed.
+In this example, the application invokes the `SetNDAStatus` function to set the new value and uses the provided callback to handle the response from the server once the setting update is processed.

 3. **Handle Callbacks to Confirm Changes:**
    The callback function is crucial in confirming whether the setting change was successful.
 When the server processes the request, it returns a result indicating success or failure.
-The callback function evaluates this result to determine the next steps.
+The callback function can evaluate this result to determine the next steps.

    If the result indicates success (`EResultCode::Success`), the application can proceed with actions such as notifying the user or refreshing the settings interface.
 If there is an error, the callback function should handle it appropriately, including displaying an error message, providing user guidance, or attempting the change again.

    Example of handling the callback for a setting change:

 ```